classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 whereas using paper reminds them of the affordances of this excellent communication medium.
-Note that if you happen to have just one team, then [Mobtime](http://mobti.me) is an excellent resource, but it won't scale well to have many teams working at once in the same room at the same time.
+Note that if you happen to have just one team, then [Mobtime](http://mobti.me) is quite useful, but it won't scale well to have many teams working at once in the same room at the same time.

 It is recommended that the names be shuffled so that the sequence